-- Single room accommodation with a quiet area for studying and storage space.
+- Single room accommodation with a quiet area for studying and storage space for your belongings.

-- Half board (breakfast and dinner).
+- Options for bed and breakfast or half board (breakfast and dinner)

 - Wi-Fi or internet access.

 - Cleaning of the bedroom.

 - All linen and bedding.

 The homestay does not include: